micanogueira/micanogueira.github.io/content/timeline/Extension_Internship.md

   name: "Micaelle Nogueira"
 date: 2010-09-01
 title: Invited to be part of the University Extension Program team
-eventname: Financial Intern
+eventName: Financial Intern
-eventlocation: Brazil
+eventLocation: Brazil
 ---

 ##